Jue-Xu/cookbook-quantum-simulation/_sources/README.md

 ### Building the book

-If you'd like to develop and/or build the QIC Cookbook book, you should:
+If you'd like to develop and/or build the jupyter book, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)